mariuscmoldovan/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    The hook useRouteMatch allows us to add nested routes to your application such that you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+    Its a way to make sure the user has not incorrectly filled out the form with the expected type of input.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing examines the entire user experience asking the question, "can a user perform a given action?"
+This is really important for improving user experience and also making sure your app performs the way you think it does.

 ## Instructions